Wounded British soldiers on charity Everest climb

 The expedition is sponsored by Walking with the Wounded, a charity that raises funds to train and educate wounded soldiers and help them return to work once they leave the military.
 Britain's Prince Harry is a patron of the charity.

-The team climbed Mount Manaslu, the world's eighth tallest peak at 8,163 metres (26,781 feet) in western Nepal last year as part of their training.
+The team climbed Mount Manaslu, the world's eighth tallest peak at 8,163 meters (26,781 feet) in western Nepal last year as part of their training.

 "It is teamwork," said David Wiseman, a 29-year-old captain shot in the chest during a battle with the Taliban in 2009.
 "If one guy finds a particular thing like using the crampons difficult, the others can help him."